 The public and separate school systems acknowledge a need for choice.
 For example, in the Alberta public school system, many schools attract students with a particular interest, like fine arts, language, athletics, or faith affiliation.
-We also have 28,000 students in French immersion programs, over 8,000 students in Francophone schools, and approximately 166,000 students in the predominantly Catholic separate school system.1
+We also have over 9,573 students in Francophone schools, and approximately 173,164 students in the predominantly Catholic separate school system.